Elgin Bryce Holt: Paleontology

 Holt donated fossil and mineral specimens he had found in the Arizona and Mexican desert.
 Among them were "exceptionally choice samples of cassiterite (mineral tin oxide)" he found in Durango, Mexico and donated to the University of Nebraska Uni Museum in 1926.

 He donated fossil crocodile and phytosaur specimens to the American Museum of Natural History in 1936.
 He also donated Temnospondyli fossils found at St. Johns, Apache County, Arizona to the American Museum of Natural History.

 Death and burial

-Apparently despondent due to a long bout of ill health, Holt attempted suicide on October 5, 1945 by repeatedly hitting himself in the head with a hammer.
+Apparently despondent due to a long bout of ill health, Holt attempted suicide on October 5, 1945, by repeatedly hitting himself in the head with a hammer.
 He was then a resident of Los Angeles, California.
-First treated at Georgia Street Receiving Hospital, Holt was later transferred to General Hospital where he was diagnosed with a skull fracture.
+First treated at Georgia Street Receiving Hospital, Holt was later transferred to Los Angeles General Hospital where he was diagnosed with a skull fracture.
 He died the next day, October 6, 1945.
-His funeral rites were held on October 10, 1945 in Los Angeles.
+His funeral rites were held on October 10, 1945, in Los Angeles.

 Holt is buried in Forest Lawn Memorial Park in Glendale, Los Angeles County, California.